 Sear the meats

 Heat oil in a heavy 5–6 qt pot over medium-high.
 Brown sausage; remove.
-Season chicken with salt & pepper, brown in the fat; remove.
+Season chicken with salt & pepper; brown and remove.

-Add onion, bell pepper, and celery; cook over medium until softened and sweet, 6–8 minutes.
+Add onion, green, red, and yellow peppers, and celery; cook over medium until glossy and sweet, 6–8 minutes.
 Stir in garlic for 30 seconds.

 Toast rice & spices

-Add rice, smoked paprika, thyme, cayenne; stir 1–2 minutes until the grains look glossy and fragrant.
+Add rice, smoked paprika, Cajun seasoning; stir 1–2 minutes until the grains look shiny and aromatic.

 Liquids in